The-Nazara-Project/Nazara/README.md

 This will create an executable file in the `target/release` directory.

+> [!IMPORTANT]
-> [!Important] Running Nazara stock will cause it to use our NetBox API
+> Running Nazara stock will cause it to use our NetBox API
 > reference client library
 > [`thanix_client`](https://codeberg.org/nazara-project/thanix_client).
 This
 > client was generated from the API spec of a stock NetBox instance (1.x from